RatchapongLP/backend-learning/spring/springboot.md

 of developers already adopting as a "convention" to an even more out-of-the-box version.
 It helps "bootstrapping" Spring applications to another level.
 For instance, a web container is bundled in the application so that the final jar acts as a stand-alone app, no need for additional server to run and deploy the war files.
-Also, the dependencies are bundled as various groups to allow more convenient development.
+Also, the dependencies are bundled as various groups called 'meta' or 'parent' dependencies to allow more convenient development.

 ## Spring Tools for Eclipse (Version: 4.32.0.RELEASE)
 ### Initial setups for JavaSE-21